Brooks County, Georgia: Education

 The county is serviced by the Brooks County Public Library.

 Government

 The Government consists of a five-member Board of Commissioners.
 Under the guidelines of the Commissioners is a County Administrator, a Sheriff and Tax Commissioner, the Judicial System and other Boards and Authorities.

+Politics

+As of the 2020s, Brooks County is a Republican stronghold, voting 63% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Brooks County is part of Georgia's 8th congressional district, currently represented by Austin Scott.
+For elections to the Georgia State Senate, Brooks County is part of District 11.
+For elections to the Georgia House of Representatives, Brooks County is part of District 175.